GiovanniZambiasi/gameplay-framework-unity/README.md

 ```
 I have also added some code that makes the `SpellManager` register spells, and update them using `Tick`.

-With `ISpellFactory`, we managed to create an abstract way to spawn instances of `Fireball` (or any other `ISpell` that we need to create in the future).
+With `ISpellFactory`, we managed to create an abstract way to spawn instances of `Fireball`.
 Now, we can define the `Wizard`'s `CastSpell` method:
 ```cs
 namespace WizardsAndGoblins.Wizards
 {